alisoltani/FinalProject_Project3/README.md

 * The car tends to swing when braking at speeds close to zero, further parameter tweeking of the PID controller is needed.
 * The object detection tends to lag and sometimes misses the changing traffic light.
 * The car is a bit jumpy at speeds close to zero.
 This was done on purpose to be able to steer the car when it swings.
+* Was not able to test the real-life images due to errors in the virual machine, so I have just submitted the project after it passes the simulator.

 ---